December 7, Bread of Life

 “O little town of Bethlehem, how still we see thee lie…”

-When Rev. Phillips Brooks penned these opening words to his familiar Christmas carol in 1865, Bethlehem was still a “little town.”
+When Rev. Phillips Brooks penned these opening words to his familiar Christmas carol in 1865, Bethlehem was still a “little town,” just as the prophet Micah described it.
 Today, however, it boast a population of almost 30,000 people.
 Under the control of the Palestinian Authority, Bethlehem lies within the West Bank, about 6 miles south of Jerusalem.

-Centuries later, Jesus is born in Bethlehem, just as the prophet Micah foretold.
+Centuries later, someone else from the line of Ruth is born in Bethlehem.
+It is Jesus.
+He is born in Bethlehem, just as the prophet Micah foretold.
 He came for all people, both Jew and Gentile.
 And He called Himself the “Bread of Life.”

 John 6:35 (NIV)